zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Well done is better than well said."
+> "Ponder and deliberate before you make a move."
 >
-> — Benjamin Franklin
+> — Sun Tzu
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch